 We review property and equipment for impairment whenever events or changes in circumstances indicate the carrying value may not be recoverable.
 When we test our long-lived assets for impairment, we first compare the carrying amount of the underlying assets to their net recoverable value by reviewing the undiscounted cash flows expected from the use and eventual disposition of the underlying assets.
 If the carrying amount of the underlying assets is less than their net recoverable value, then we calculate an impairment equal to the excess of the carrying amount over the fair market value, and the impairment loss would be charged to operations in the period identified.
-During the year ended December 31, 2020, we recorded a \$0.7 million impairment charge related to a vacant property.
+During the year ended December 31, 2023, we recorded a \$1.1 million impairment charge included in selling, general and administrative expenses related to construction in progress.
 We did not record an impairment charge related to our property and equipment in 2022 and 2021.